Topology and dynamics of higher-order multiplex networks: Results on synthetic models and real data

 \subsection{Results on synthetic models}

 We investigate the spectral and diffusion properties of some simple synthetic models of multiplex simplicial complexes.
 As a first example we consider a multiplex simplicial complex of $M=2$ two layers and $\bar{N}=3$ nodes, formed by a filled triangle in each layer (see Figure $\ref{fig:2}$).
 The panels on the right plot all the eigenvalues (in different colors) of the $L_1^{down}$, $L_1^{up}$, and $L_1$ respectively, as a function of $\lambda_1$.
 Note that some eigenvalues are degenerate due to the symmetry of this example.

 By investigating the spectrum of the $1$-multiplex Hodge Laplacian we observe that the Fieder eigenvalue of the $1$-up Hodge Laplacian display a maximum for $\gamma_1=\gamma_2$ where there is a level crossing of the two non-zero eigenvalues.

-This phenomenon is also observed in other more complex synthetic multiplex simplicial complexes (see Figure $\ref{fig:3}$), where we plot the Fiedler eigenvalue $\lambda_F^{+}$ of the $1$-up Hodge Laplacian as a function of $\gamma_2-\gamma_1$ showing that in presence of simplices overlap the maximum for $\gamma_1=\gamma_2$, and the curve in non-monotonic.
-In the figure, we observe that the removal of some simplices in one layer can have different effects increasing or even decreasing the Fiedler eigenvalue while always decreasing the sharpness of the maximum.
+This phenomenon is illustrated in the synthetic multiplex simplicial complexes (see Figure $\ref{fig:3}$), where we plot the Fiedler eigenvalue $\lambda_F^{up}$ of the $1$-up Hodge Laplacian as a function of $\gamma_2-\gamma_1$ showing that in presence of simplices overlap the maximum Fiedler eigenvalue of observed for $\gamma_1=\gamma_2$, and the curve in non-monotonic.
+In the figure, we observe that the removal of some simplices in one layer can have different effects; increasing or decreasing the Fiedler eigenvalue while always decreasing the sharpness of the maximum.